ambarishg/ambarishg.github.io/_posts/2017-01-12-hypothesis-testing-means.md

 Step 3 : Cutoff values for the t-statistic

 Step 4 : Check whether t-statistic falls in the rejection region

+We do the **Case Studies** for Hypothesis Testing for the population means.

 ### 7–17